caueshimoda/random_nonogram/readme.md

 ## Reveal Square

 If you have at least one **Reveal Square** available, you can use it to uncover the correct state of a chosen square.
 This feature is only available in **Medium** and **Hard** difficulties.
 Use it strategically to gain the most useful information.
+Note: revealed squares won't change when you click them and won't be cleared with the clear button.

 ## Notes